 To the person already typing me an email saying that you have met Master RopeyMcRopeFace from RopeLand and he was the best rigger in the entire universe AND he was also humble and taught you everything you know and it only cost you the price of answering one riddle, let me be clear, I don’t think everyone in the kink community is a pretentious wanker, and I’ve met people like Master RopeyMcRopeFace and also Master SpankyMcCaneFace, and have found them to be thoroughly delightful human beings.
-In this scenario the person who is going to grate on me is the person who can’t wait to email me telling me I’m wrong, they’ve worked with well known riggers, bought the best jute money can buy and have tied up a squillion rope bottoms and made their own rope treatment oil from exquisitely rare dragon eggs.
-All whilst weilding the best cane in the land that I can’t have because it came from another realm and I can’t go there because the boat that goes their only leaves every from a secret place every other century and it’s been and sailed for this century, sad times right?!
+In this scenario the person who is going to grate on me is the person who can’t wait to email me telling me I’m wrong, they’ve worked with well-known riggers, bought the best jute money can buy and have tied up a squillion rope bottoms and made their own rope treatment oil from exquisitely rare dragon eggs.
+All whilst wielding the best cane in the land that I can’t have because it came from another realm and I can’t go there because the boat that goes their only leaves every from a secret place every other century and it’s been and sailed for this century, sad times right?!

 Do I Have a Point or Am I Just Venting?